 The Best Surfing Spots on Maui

 Where can you surf in Maui?
 It’s hard to find a Maui surf school NOT based on the south (Kihei, Wailea) or west side (Lahaina), where the waves tend to be calmer and perfect for learning.
-On the south side, you’ll likely be taken to Cove Park, which has some really fun, mellow surf.
+On the south side, you’ll likely be taken to Cove Park (see the video above), which has some really fun, mellow surf.
 On the west side, you’ll be taken to areas around Olowalu or more likely to Lahaina Harbor’s Breakwall.
 This spot is also pretty mellow.
 There are plenty of better spots to surf, but they’re for surfers with advanced skills.
 You don’t want to paddle out at a shallow, sharp reef break with thick, heavy waves and an unclear way to get out of the water.
 When it comes to surfing Maui, lessons are key to keep you safe.
 Your guide will also take you to the best spot for the wave conditions that day.

 If you’re interested in watching advanced surfers on potentially dangerous waves, you can watch from the cliffs of Honolua Bay on the upper west side or from the lookout point at Hookipa on the North Shore past Paia.
 A few times per year, Peahi (AKA Jaws) will break perfectly.
-If you want to make the long trek to watch these waves from a far, park up top and walk it with good shoes.
+If you want to make the long trek to watch these waves from afar, park up top and walk it with good shoes.
 It’s a muddy experience, and we’ve heard of people paying thousands of dollars to get towed out of there.
 It’s a long walk, and you’ll still be far from the waves to view them, so it’s often best to stick to watching the big wave contests online.
 On that note, keep in mind that safety should be your number one concern EVEN when you’re just watching!
 Some visitors get a little too close to the cliffs and need rescuing.
 Many of these spots don’t have lifeguards either.